 Cricut mats can get dirty so easily and lose their stickiness.
 However, just because they get dirty doesn’t mean you need to throw them out.
-Here are the best tips and tricks for Cricut mat cleaning to help you get even more life out of your mats, as well as how to resticky your mats!
+Here are the best tips on how to restick your Cricut mat for long-term use.

 If you’ve had your Cricut for a while, you may have noticed that your cutting mat has become a little bit dirty and a little less sticky over time.